Threatened Miskito Activists Take Respite in Eugene

-One Sunday afternoon in April last year, Delvin Rosalio, an indigenous rights attorney in Nicaragua, says a man attacked him for advocacy as he left his home in Puerto Cabezas.
+One Sunday afternoon in April last year, Delvin Rosalio, an indigenous rights attorney in Nicaragua, says a man attacked him for his advocacy as he left his home in Puerto Cabezas.

 “Hey, I know you!
 I have seen you!”
 Rosalio recalls the man yelling.
 Before the attorney could respond, Rosalio says the man lunged at him — knife in hand.
 The two struggled, Rosalio says, before his opponent dropped his weapon and fled down an alleyway.